mvysny/vaadin-on-kotlin/docs/index.md

 <div onclick="location.href='https://github.com/mvysny/vaadin-on-kotlin#example-project';" class="box go"><div class="caption">VoK Full Stack</div><div class="body">Full-stack with db and a db table editor</div></div>
 </div>

-## Vaadin 10 Quick Starters
+## Vaadin 10-based Quick Starters

-Vaadin 10 is based on Web Components and is themable more easily.
+Vaadin 10 components are based on the Web Components standard; Vaadin 10-based apps are also themable more easily than Vaadin 8-based apps.

 Every VoK project tend to have several files (database migrations, Gradle build script, themes, logger configuration etc), it makes sense to have an archetype app with all of those files already provided.